Supported by the Mellon Foundation “Humanities for All Times” initiative.

 Marie Watt

-Marie Watt (b.
-1967) is an American artist.
+Marie Watt is an American artist.
 She is a member of the Seneca Nation of Indians (Turtle Clan) and also has German-Scot ancestry.
 Her interdisciplinary work draws from history, biography, Haudenosaunee protofeminism, and Indigenous teachings; in it, she explores the intersection of history, community, and storytelling.
 Through collaborative actions, she instigates multigenerational and cross-disciplinary conversations that might create a lens and conversation for understanding connectedness to place, one another, and the universe.

 Olson, Sara Calvosa (Karuk), Chími Nu’am: Native California Foodways for the Contemporary Kitchen